keshwans/access-robot/ProjectProposal.md

 ## The Solution

-The platform consists of two parts: hardware (the robot) and software (an Android-based programming environment for controlling the robot).
+The project consists of two parts: hardware (the robot) and software (an Android-based environment to control robot movement with a graphical programming language, introducing the principles of programming to kids as they play).

  * Low-cost DIY robot (less than $40) that functions well and looks good.
 Built from open-source, easily acquired components with a simple, proven design.
  * Simple enough for a kid to put together in a weekend.
 The app will include an assembly walkthrough.
  * Both graphical + text-based programming interfaces to control the robot with an Android device.
  * Designed for learning and growth.
 No upper limit for 'hackability'.

-By building on Android, our platform becomes accessible to the more than 1 billion Android users worldwide.
+By building on Android, our project becomes accessible to the more than 1 billion Android users worldwide -- especially in markets where cost places existing robotics experimentation kits out of reach.
+Building the project around a physical object (the robot) captures the excitement and possibility of programming and blends "screen time" into a creative, hands-on activity with limitless possiblity.

-Ultimately, we want to inspire the learning skills and confidence for our users to engage with the platform, and with technology as a whole, as collaborators and creators.
+Ultimately, we want to inspire the learning skills and confidence for kids to engage with the project -- and with all technology in their lives -- not just as users but as collaborators and creators.

 #### Baseline features